What are Bartholin Glands?

 - Surgical drainage.
 Surgery may be required if the cyst is quite large using a local anesthetic or sedation.

 - Antibiotics.
 Medication may not be needed if the abscess is drained correctly.
-Antibiotics can help with an infection or if testing reveals an STI.
+Antibiotics can help with an infected Bartholin cyst or if testing reveals a sexually transmitted infection (STI).

 - Marsupialization.
 This is a procedure when a doctor puts stitches on each side of a drainage incision to create a permanent opening.
 A catheter is inserted can also be placed here for a few days to promote drainage and future recurrences.